 Train Reps on Interactions, Not on Product Features

-Instead of training your sales reps to be able to recite all of the features and functions of your products or explain every detail of the services you offer, consider training them to prioritize manage ment of the important customer interactions.
-Then also make strong, quality content easily available to them to help answer technical questions, support demonstrations and explain details.
+Instead of training your sales reps to be able to recite all of the features and functions of your products or explain every detail of the services you offer, consider training them to prioritize management of the important customer interactions.
+Then make strong, quality content easily available to them to help answer technical questions, support demonstrations, and explain details.
 Educate them on the availability of these resources and set the expectation that they will be used to help support those critical customer interactions.

 Provide 24/7 Support

 Some skeptics of this methodology may be concerned about providing reps with more training on customer interactions than on products or services.
 They may be concerned that reps will not have the knowledge required to close the deal.

 What if they use outdated content?
 What if they can’t find the content they need?
 What if they don’t have the necessary brochures or catalogues needed to answer specific customer questions?

 All of these “what ifs” are resolved when you offer 24/7 support.
 Well, you might say that it seems like a bit much, right?
 Why would you shift your training focus only to introduce the need for something like 24/7 sales support?
 And how are you supposed to come up with the resources to manage it?

 The answer is technology.
 Leverage technology like a sales force productivity mobile app to make this content available anytime and anywhere they may need it – 24/7.
 Make your content library easily accessible anytime and anywhere your reps have their tablets or smartphones.
 Make it easy to navigate with a simple and intuitive user interface.
 Ensure your reps always have only the most current content by managing what’s available through a CMS.
 Even gain valuable insights about what content your reps are using as well as when and how they're using it through automatic feedback channels built into the app’s analytics.